Updated on March 1, 2025

 Finding Hope and Healing

-Recovering from trauma and depression isn’t about “snapping out of it” or “just thinking positive.”
+Recovering from trauma and depression isn’t about “snapping out of it” or forcing yourself to think positively.
 It’s about giving yourself the time, care, and support you need to heal.
-There’s no one-size-fits-all approach, but here are some proven strategies that can help.

 1. Trauma-Focused Therapy

 - EMDR (Eye Movement Desensitization and Reprocessing) – Helps the brain reprocess distressing memories so they feel less overwhelming.
-Studies show that EMDR can significantly reduce PTSD symptoms, even after just a few sessions.
+Studies show that just five hours of EMDR therapy can significantly reduce PTSD symptoms in many individuals.

-- CBT (Cognitive Behavioral Therapy) – Helps identify and reframe negative thought patterns that keep you stuck in depression or fear.
-CBT is effective in helping people regain control over their emotions and responses.
+- CBT (Cognitive Behavioral Therapy) – Helps identify and reframe negative thought patterns that keep you stuck in depression.
+CBT is beneficial for breaking cycles of self-blame and helplessness.

 If you’re looking for a therapist who specializes in trauma recovery, reach out to Firefly Therapy Austin to connect with someone who can help.